 Net income = Total Revenue – Total Expenses

 Net income example: This table is an excerpt of the income statement of ABCL as in the first quarter of 2018.
-Using the information given in this table below, calculate the net income of the company.
+Using the information given in the table below, calculate the net income of the company.

 |Cost of Goods Sold||20000|